SAEON/national-climate-change-response-database/README.md

 Moving a deployment from one system to another is fairly straightforward - just deploy to a new server, restore the database and update configuration.
 However there are a couple caveats:

 1. Don't forget to move the uploads directory to the environment!
 Look at the configuration value `FILES_DIRECTORY` on your current deployment to see where files are uploaded to
 2. **file uploads are referenced in SQL Server via absolute paths.
-As such, you will need to update the file paths referenced in Sql Server**
+As such, you will need to update the file paths referenced in Sql Server**.
+Look at `dbo.WebSubmissionFiles` to see where files are stored.

+In the case of the SAEON deployment, the `FILES_DIRECTORY` is within a directory mounted to the container, making it fairly straightforward to migrate to new environments.
+Just copy/paste the directory containing files to a new server, and update the deployment volume bind to reflect the new host path.

 # Source code documentation